bagder/log/README.md

 immediately stressed that my initial client side code is still too naive etc.

-I've tried to update the WebSockets PR description with items that work and things still not work.
+I've tried to update the WebSockets PR description with items that work and things that do not work **yet**.
 I will try to maintain that going forward, while also slowly extending the documentation that is part of the PR.

 I brought two separate WebSockets design questions to the curl mailing lists: